Brussels Town Hall: Portal

 The base of the tower is pierced by an ogival portal surmounted by a tympanum depicting Saint Michael surrounded by Saint Sebastian, Saint Christopher, Saint George and Saint Géry (Gaugericus) who, according to legend, erected a chapel that would be at the origin of the City of Brussels.

 On either side of this portal stand statues of the four cardinal virtues: Prudentia ("Prudence") and Justitia ("Justice") on the left, Fortitudo ("Fortitude") and Temperantia ("Temperance") on the right.
-The statues of the virtues are supported by very expressive historiated corbels.
+Very expressive historiated corbels support the statues of the virtues.

-The tympanum, the statues and the corbels do not date from the Gothic period but from the 19th-century restorations.
+The tympanum, the statues, and the corbels do not date from the Gothic period but from the 19th-century restorations.